input-output-hk/plutus-pioneer-program/README.md

   - `Ledger.Scripts`, contains functions related to untyped Plutus scripts.
   - `Ledger.Typed.Scripts`, contains functions related to typed Plutus scripts.
+  - `Plutus.V1.Ledger.Interval`, contains the definition of intervals and functions for working with them.
+  - `Plutus.V1.Ledger.Time`, contains time-related types and functions.
   - `PlutusTx`, contains important types like `Data` and `BuiltinData`.
   - `PlutusTx.IsData.Class`, contains the `ToData` and `FromData` classes and related functions.
+  - `Wallet.Emulator`, contains types and functions for dealing with wallets.

 ## Additional Resources